The Law of Evidence in Ireland

 Now in its fourth edition, this text has been updated with new sections including:

 - A look at judicial consideration of fairness in the pre-trial process in light of a changing societal context and delivery on the accused's right to fair trial, as reflected in analysis of Supreme Court decisions such as JC and Dwyer

 - The developing concept of transnational fairness in facing the challenge of cooperation in combating crime and instruments such as the European Arrest Warrant reflected in cases such as Celmer

 - The changing approach of Irish courts to traditional rules including those relating to expert witness testimony, evidence of bad character and prior misconduct, as well as assertions of new headings of privilege

-This is the third edition of the hugely successful The Law of Evidence.
-The text gives an up-to-date account of the law of evidence on Ireland.
-The text will be of interest to all those working in the Irish legal system, the criminal legal system in particular as well as to policy makers and those studying more general issues related to matters of trial, adjudication and fact-finding in various contexts.
-The text explores the development of a particular Irish dimension to Evidence scholarship, which is based on constitutional notions of fairness.
-In light of the incorporation of the ECHR this must continue to be influential in this and possibly other jurisdictions.
-The phenomenon of the Special Criminal Court is considered.
+The text is of interest to all those working in the Irish legal system, the criminal legal system in particular, as well as to policy makers and those studying more general issues related to matters of trial, adjudication and fact-finding in various contexts.